Vehicle registration plates of Sweden: After 1973

 After 1973 the format changed to three letters followed by three digits.
 The typeface was custom made to increase readability, and the plates were made in embossed sheet steel.
 In January 1984 the plates were changed to plastic with reflective tape on them, still embossed.
 This caused problems since the tape would wear off and decrease the readability of the plate.
 In January 1994 a new plate was introduced that was made from a solid piece of plastic, with a customised Helvetica typeface.
 The issue of these plates was halted quickly when Photoblocker spray paint became popular and on 1 January 2002 they were replaced with embossed aluminium plates clad in 3M reflective film.

 Post 2018

-In 2015 Transportstyrelsen, the organisation responsible for the Swedish car registry submitted a proposal to the Swedish government on how to adapt the registration number system to avoid running out of registration numbers sometime during 2019.
+In 2015, the Swedish Transport Agency, the organisation responsible for the Swedish car registry submitted a proposal to the Swedish government on how to adapt the registration number system to avoid running out of registration numbers sometime during 2019.
 The necessary legal adjustments were made on 16 February 2017 to allow the last character to be either a letter or a digit.
 The first registration plates using the new format were issued on 16 January 2019.
 As before, the letters I, Q, V, Å, Ä, Ö are not in use, and the letter O is also not used for the last character.